 Pampas and bamboo

 Then there are the pampas grass types which form tall plumes up to three metres high, on a mound of strappy foliage and bamboo which has a multitude of different uses.
 If you have ever heard bamboo stems moving in a breeze, you will have to have some!
 Not all bamboo needs strike fear into the hearts of men.
 Some is well-behaved and clump-forming rather than rampant.
 It makes an excellent screen and has terrific form, particularly when the foliage is removed from the mid and lower parts of the stems.
 Light the stems at night for the ultimate cool effect!

 Garden ferns are generally shade-lovers and they like damp soil.
 By planting en-masse, you create a rich habitat which shades the soil and the fresh green fronds help to cool the air.
 Every garden has a little shade and you could consider making a fernery in suitable spots.

 Other shade-loving plants make you feel chilled just to look at them, including Brunnera in all its different guises.
 Top favourites are B. Alexanders Great; B. Hadspen all of which have the most amazing, silvery, shimmering leaves with green veining.

-.
 They are also groundcover plants that will thrive in dappled shade and give you heaps of joy.
 Their colourful foliage conserves moisture in the soil beneath.
 Heuchera come in many different colours including reds, lime greens, purples and coppery orange.
 They can be used to create a cooling sea of foliage which is both eye-catching and practical too.